Ahmed-Mawardy/Simple-Grocery-Store-API---Testing/README.md

   - Newman installed globally (`npm install -g newman`)
   - Download `collection.json` file, and import to Postman.
 ## Requests Sent to the API
-  This Postman collection includes the following requests to all endpoints defined in the API documentation:
 + `GET /status` - Returns the status of the API.
 + `POST /api-clients` - Registers a new clint to the API, and try to register a client that already registered.
 + `POST /carts` - Creates a new cart.
 + `GET /products` - Returnes a list of products, returns specific number of products, returns products from a specific category, and returnes only available products.
 + `POST /carts/:cartId/items` - Add an item to cart.
 + `GET /carts/:cartId` - Returns a cart, and try to return a cart with an invalid ID.
 + `GET /carts/:cartId/items` - Returnes a cart items, and try to return items of cart with invalid ID.
 + `PATCH /carts/:cartId/items/:itemId` - Modifies a quantity of specific item in the cart.
 + `PUT /carts/:cartId/items/:itemId` - Replaces an item in the cart with another product, and try to replace an item with invalid product ID.
 + `DEL /carts/:cartId/items/:itemId` - Removes an item from the cart.
 + `POST /orders` - Creates a new order by the registered client, and try to create an order with unauthorized user.
 + `GET /orders` - Returnes a list of orders created by the registered client, and try to retrieve orders with an unauthorized user.
 + `GET /orders/:orderId` - Returns a details of a specific order created by the user, and try to retrieve specific order with an unauthorized user.
 + `PATCH /orders/:orderId` - Updates order details that created by a registered user, try to update specific order with an unauthorized user, and try to update order with invalid ID.
 + `DEL /orders/:orderId` - Removes a specific order created by registered user, try to remove specific order with an unauthorized user, and try to remove order with invalid ID.
 ## Test Cases Examples
 + Check Status Code (200 OK, 401 Unauthorized, 404 Not found, etc.):
 ```
 pm.test("Check that status code is 404", function () {